 A sender must complete PS Form 2976, Customs Declaration CN 22 - Sender's Declaration.
-See Exhibit 123.711 for a copy of PS Form 2976.
+See Exhibit 123.711a and Exhibit 123.711b for images of PS Form 2976.

 - a.
-Check the appropriate box to indicate whether the package contains a gift, documents, commercial samples, or other items. - b.
+Check all applicable boxes to indicate whether the package contains a gift, documents, commercial samples, or other items.
+Check the box for "Dangerous Goods" if the shipment contains dangerous goods that are approved for mailing. - b.
 In block (1), provide a detailed description, in English, of each article and the quantity for each article.
 General descriptions such as "food," "medicine," "gifts," or "clothing" are not acceptable.
 In addition to the English text, a translation in another language is permitted. - c.
 In block (2), enter the quantity of each article. - d.
 In block (3), enter the weight of each article in pounds and ounces. - e.
 In block (4), declare the value of each article in U.S. dollars.